tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  immutable file, the "offset" parameter is not valid.

- When creating a new file, you can control the type of file created by specifying a format= argument in the query string. format=mdmf creates an MDMF mutable file. format=sdmf creates an SDMF mutable file. format=chk creates an immutable file.
+ When creating a new file, you can control the type of file created by specifying a format= argument in the query string. format=MDMF creates an MDMF mutable file. format=SDMF creates an SDMF mutable file. format=CHK creates an immutable file.
 The value of the format argument is case-insensitive.
 For compatibility with previous versions of Tahoe-LAFS, the webapi will also accept a mutable=true argument in the query string.
 If mutable=true is given,